EEFC Account: Full form, Meaning, Benefits and more

 EEFC accounts offer exporters a convenient way to manage and park their foreign exchange earnings temporarily.
 This holding period allows them the freedom to monitor and choose the exchange rate at which they want to convert their foreign exchange.

-However, despite these advantages, receiving international payments through EEFC accounts can be quite costly, regardless of your banking partner.
+However, despite these advantages, receiving international payments through an EEFC account can be quite costly, regardless of your banking partner.
 As we have seen, banks often levy numerous charges on EEFC account transactions, including SWIFT charges, currency conversion fees, forex markups, FIRA charges, and more.
 These fees can quickly add up, making the process expensive.

 At Skydo, we understand the challenges of traditional banking especially when it comes to cross-border transactions.
 For freelancers and small businesses, constantly monitoring forex rates and tracking bank fees is a time-consuming and resource-draining task.
 That’s why we offer businesses and freelancers a fast, secure, and less expensive way to receive international payments.
 With Skydo, you can set up an international bank account in less than 5 minutes.
 Your foreign clients can pay into this account, making it a local transfer and eliminating SWIFT charges.